Import Control and Food Safety Guidelines

 - the result of the recall (quantity of stock returned, outstanding, etc.);

-- the method of disposal or otherwise record of destruction for returned food; and
+- the method of disposal for returned food; and

-- the investigation report on cause of defects and the action proposed to be implemented in future to prevent a recurrence of the problem.
+- the investigation report on cause of defects and the action proposed to be implemented in future to prevent a recurrence of the problem (if applicable)..

 Worldwide, cooperation between the food traders and the regulatory authority has proven over the years to be the quickest and most reliable method to remove potentially dangerous products from the market.
 These guidelines outline the procedures which would enhance efficiency and transparency in the recall of food products.
 The implementation of such guidelines will hopefully minimize the loss inflicted on the traders and the community at large.

-A flow chart summarizing the procedures to be followed in a voluntary food recall is at Appendix B.
+A flow chart summarizing the procedures to be followed in a voluntary food recall is at Appendix C.